 I generated a plasmid template for in vitro translation reactions which uses the T7 promoter to drive expression of nLuc with the 5’ untranslated region (UTR) of tul4 (pKR214).
-This reporter construct allows for increased sensitivity compared to fluorescent reporters, as the luminescent signal from nLuc was consistently higher than the other tested reporters.
+This reporter construct allows for increased sensitivity compared to fluorescent reporters, as the luminescent signal resulting from nLuc activity was consistently higher than the signal from other tested reporters.
 It is easy to modify, because the UTR and promoter region are flanked by DNA encoding two enzyme digestion sites (NotI and XmaI).
 This allows for the removal of this region and its replacement with a DNA fragment containing specific modifications to the leader sequence, providing us with a reporter construct that can easily measure the translation efficiency of various UTRs.
-In the future, we could use this plasmid to test UTRs from virulence genes that are regulated by bS21-2 and to test specific leader sequence motifs.
-For example, we could test leader sequences from mraY, iglA, rpsU2, yqeY, and other genes identified in Hannah’s proteomics screen as being regulated by bS21-2, and we could also test modified UTRs with ideal Shine-Dalgarno sequences or other motifs identified as contributing to regulation by bS21-2 (Trautmann et al. 2023).
+In the future, we could modify this plasmid to test UTRs from virulence genes that are regulated by bS21-2 to determine if this regulation is direct, and to test how specific sequence motifs impact regulation.
+[Note – I actually think the next bit, and particularly if you modify it as I suggest, goes further down in future directions.]
+For example, we could test leader sequences from mraY, iglA, rpsU2, yqeY, and other genes identified as being regulated by bS21-2 in vivo (Trautmann et al., 2022).
+We could also test modified UTRs with ideal Shine-Dalgarno sequences or other motifs identified as contributing to regulation by bS21-2 (Trautmann et al. 2023).

 Reproducible purification of active ribosomes from E. coli

-I found that E. coli MRE600 ribosomes purified using the sucrose cushion protocol were as active as kit ribosomes in in vitro translation reactions and were within a log-fold difference in signal strength across purifications and in vitro assays.
+I found that E. coli MRE600 ribosomes purified using the sucrose cushion protocol were as active as kit-provided ribosomes in in vitro translation reactions and were within a log-fold difference in signal strength across purifications and in vitro assays.
 These tests validated that we can reproducibly isolate active ribosomes using our sucrose cushion-based ribosome isolation protocol, and that E. coli can be used as a positive control for ribosome isolation and activity.

 In vitro assay measures translation inhibition by antibiotics